Richard Nagle

 Sir Richard Nagle (1636 – 6 April 1699) was an Irish Jacobite politician and lawyer.
 He held the positions of Attorney-General for Ireland, Speaker of the Irish House of Commons, Lord Justice of Ireland and Secretary of State and War for Ireland under King James II.
-He fled to France in 1691, joining James II at Saint Germain, where he resumed his duties as nominal Secretary of State and War.
+He fled to France in 1691, joining James II at Saint-Germain-en-Laye, where he resumed his duties as nominal Secretary of State and War.
 He later served as Commissioner of the Household.

 Biography

 Richard was born into an Old English family at Carrigacunna Castle, in County Cork, the son of James Nagle of Annakissy, and James' wife, Honora Nugent.
 This was his family's seat.
-His brother Pierce was a future High Sheriff of Cork.
-Although Richard was initially destined to join the clergy, he was educated in law at Gray's Inn and was called to the bar in Dublin.
-"Active and skillful", he had a successful career as a lawyer.
+His brother Pierce was a future High Sheriff of County Cork.
+Although Richard initially intended to join the clergy, he was educated in law at Gray's Inn and was called to the bar in Dublin.
+"Active and skilful", he had a successful career as a lawyer.
 The Earl of Tyrconnell brought Richard to England with him in 1685 to meet James II.
 James created him Attorney-General for Ireland and knighted him in 1686.
 He also appointed him to the Privy Council of Ireland.